SIMBAChain/hardhat/README.md

 You will then be prompted to select all of the contracts you want to export to Blocks:

 ```
 ?
 Please select all contracts you want to export.
-Please note that if you're exporting contract X, and contract X depends on library Y, then you need to export Library Y along with Contract X. SIMBA Chain will handle the library linking for you. ›
+Use the Space Bar to select or un-select a contract (You can also use -> to select a contract, and <- to un-select a contract).
+Hit Return/Enter when you are ready to export.
+If you have questions on exporting libraries, then please run 'npx hardhat simba help --topic libraries' . ›
 Instructions:
     ↑/↓: Highlight option
     ←/→/[space]: Toggle selection